HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_1/learning_vocabulary.md

    I found myself unable to articulate my feelings

-   Many people are opposed to the law, but have had no opportunity to articulate their opposition.
+   Many people are opposed to the new law, but have had no opportunity to articulate their opposition.

 #### witty
 using words in a clever and funny way: